AnissaManai/RBC-bot/README.md

 This work particularly focus on the sensing part of the game.

 A new RBC environment is developed to be used with the stable-baselines reinforcement learning algorithms.
-A model was first pretrained using supervised learning and some historical game data.
-Then it was trained further using a reinforcement learning algorithm called Proximal Policy Optimization (PPO) and self-play.
+A model is first pretrained using supervised learning and some historical game data.
+Then it is trained further using a reinforcement learning algorithm called Proximal Policy Optimization (PPO) and self-play.
 The neural network architecture used for the training is based on the Alpha-Zero architecture.